|Guide||♦||1 Triplog||1 Topic|

 Canyon or Draw - what's in a name

-From FSR139c I took an old logging road to the rim of Merritt Draw and then headed down hill into Merritt Draw just downstream of where Maverick Canyon enters.
-Looking down into Merritt Draw it appears it would be easy to navigate as the Canyon is fairly wide with level portions on either side of the creek.
+From FSR139c, I took an old logging road to the rim of Merritt Draw and then headed downhill into Merritt Draw just downstream of where Maverick Canyon enters.
+Looking down into Merritt Draw, it appears it would be easy to navigate as the Canyon is relatively wide with level portions on either side of the creek.
 I will soon find out this won’t be the case for long.
-Ran into a bear at the junction with Maverick Canyon and since we were 50 yards apart we both spent a few seconds checking each other out.
+I ran into a bear at the junction with Maverick Canyon, and since we were 50 yards apart, we spent a few seconds checking each other out.
 I was able to get some pictures.
-Heading upstream From Maverick Canyon the route gets really choked up with trees and very difficult to navigate.
+Heading upstream From Maverick Canyon, the route gets very choked up with trees and tough to navigate.
 Merritt Canyon was not running at this point.
-At first I tried navigating the canyon bottom but this was too difficult then I tried climbing up the west wall of the canyon a bit to try to get around the debris in the canyon bottom and this wasn’t any better.
-After 0.4 miles from where I entered Merritt Canyon I called it quits.
-For the hardy die hards, you could continue up the creek and wrestle with the logs and brush.
-I headed up the East side of Merritt Canyon to an old logging road and followed it as it paralleled the creek for about a mile where it then crossed Merritt creek.
-Looks like you could drop back down into the creek a little before this but I opted not to.
-Once at the crossing I headed back up Merritt Creek which by now I would call it Merritt Meadows.
-From here to FSR139 the creek follows a large open meadow, reminded me of the Kaibab Plateau and the large meadows there, only not quite as big.
-On the lower end of the meadow is Merritt Spring and the upper end is Whistling Spring.
+At first, I tried navigating the canyon bottom, but this was too difficult.
+Then I tried climbing up the canyon's west wall a bit to try to get around the debris in the canyon bottom, and this wasn’t any better.
+After 0.4 miles from where I entered Merritt Canyon, I called it quits.
+For the hardy die-hards, you could continue up the creek and wrestle with the logs and brush.
+I headed up the East side of Merritt Canyon to an old logging road and followed it as it paralleled the creek for about a mile, where it then crossed Merritt creek.
+It looks like you could drop back down into the creek a little before this, but I opted not to.
+Once at the crossing, I headed back up Merritt Creek, which by now I would call Merritt Meadows.
+From here to FSR139, the creek follows a large open meadow, which reminded me of the Kaibab Plateau and the large meadows there, only not quite as big.
+On the lower end of the meadow is Merritt Spring, and the upper end is Whistling Spring.
 Tall fences have been put around two portions of the meadow to keep animals out.
 There were also some fences around what looked like apple trees.
-Shortly after the meadow ends you follow a dirt road to FSR139 where Merritt Draw has its origin.
+Shortly after the meadow ends, you follow a dirt road to FSR139, where Merritt Draw has its origin.

-Like most Creek hiking you want to pick a time when they are not running too full or when they are dry.
-Too full makes them hard to navigate and too low and they aren’t quite as scenic.
+Like most Creek hiking, you want to pick a time when they are not running too full or too dry.
+Too full makes them hard to navigate, too low, and they aren’t quite as scenic.
 I like the monsoon season a few days after a good rain.
-On this route the upper half portion where it travels through meadows, winter with snow on the ground would be awesome.
+On this route, the upper half portion where it travels through meadows, winter with snow on the ground would be extraordinary.

 This hike is listed as One-Way.